 Adaptability and motivation are a powerful offering within any type of organisation.
 Flexibility and the ability to manage numerous projects and responsibilities at once – prioritising various jobs and ensuring the completion of several tasks at a high level of quality – are traits highly valued by employers and recruiters, often at least as highly as technical skills and knowledge.

 Along the way, employers realise, MBA grads have learned to communicate clearly and effectively using online technologies and have discovered the most efficient ways to source resource guides, independent information, LinkedIn content and much more.

-The MBA website for US news, called Poets & Quants, in 2018 surveyed graduates from online MBA programs about their experience.
-Although this focussed on United States online graduate schools, the results were revealing about online MBAs in general.
+The MBA website for U.S News, called Poets & Quants, in 2018 surveyed graduates from online MBA programs about their experience.
+Although this focused on United States online graduate schools, the results were revealing about online MBAs in general.

 Certain schools, not unexpectedly, ranked higher than others in terms of student satisfaction.
 All of the top 10 schools ranked over 7 out of 10 for satisfaction, with the perceived best online MBA for that particular ranking, Carnegie Mellon, receiving a perfect 10 out of 10.

 The top 10 schools ranked from 8 to 10 for accessibility and responsiveness of professors, and ability to apply coursework learning to their job also rated highly, with rankings from 7.5 to 9.7.

 Answers generally reflected a very high level of satisfaction, despite the fact the respondents had graduated two years earlier, so had completed their courses from 2014 to 2016.
 We’ve now advanced another five years technologically.
 Business schools have had that much extra time to polish their offerings and perfect their processes.

 It’s a powerful argument for the distance online MBA programs have come over the last decade, and the respect in which they are held.